codytwinton/codytwinton.github.io/index.md

   id: about
 ---

 I'm a multi-stack dev & creative problem-solver.
 I like working with cool stuff.
-Follow me everywhere @codytwinton.
+Follow me everywhere: @codytwinton